rkotze/rkotze.github.io/_posts/2020-02-03-react-context-why-how.md

 ### Areas you might use React context

 - Site settings/preferences for a user
-- Styling themes, making it easy to change switch between light/dark theme
+- Styling themes, eg, making it easy to change switch between light/dark theme
 - User details, hide/show user views depending on if they are logged in
 - E-commerce basket management, showing items added to a basket when searching and adding items

-The above examples could be regarded as **global** to an application however, it does not mean context should be used only for global features.
+The above examples could be regarded as **global** to an application.
+However, it does not mean context should be used only for global features.
 It can be used further down the component tree to manage the state of a complex feature.
-For example, multiple-step form and depending on the answers determine the next questions.
+For example, a multi-step form where next questions are dependent on previous answers.

 ### More options

-It does sound like React context can be used for anything however, there are other options for cross-cutting concerns which may be preferred.
-It would be excessive for handling local state with a component tree of two or three levels.
-For the same principle of keeping code easy to reason about here are other approaches.
-To handle state for a basic form you can use the [Render props](/coding/understanding-render-props-react-js) approach, like the popular form library [Formik](https://github.com/jaredpalmer/formik){:target="\_blank" rel="noopener"}.
-When two components share the same state you can use [lifting state up](https://reactjs.org/docs/lifting-state-up.html){:target="\_blank" rel="noopener"} as an option.
+It does sound like React context can be used for anything, however there are other options for cross-cutting concerns which may be preferred.
+Context would be excessive for handling local state with a component tree of two or three levels.
+With the principle of keeping code easy to reason about here are other approaches:

+* To handle state for a basic form you can use the [Render props](/coding/understanding-render-props-react-js) approach, like the popular form library [Formik](https://github.com/jaredpalmer/formik){:target="\_blank" rel="noopener"}.
+* When two components share the same state you can use [lifting state up](https://reactjs.org/docs/lifting-state-up.html){:target="\_blank" rel="noopener"} as an option.

 ## How to use it?

 I wrote a post in November covering [manage complex state with React useReducer and useContext](/coding/react-hooks-usereducer-usecontext).
 This is where I first mention Context and it comes with a **todo app coding example** on CodeSandbox.
 I've decided to fork that sandbox and refactor it to have a better _todo API_ in React context.

-### Lets begin
+### Let's begin

 React context is made of two parts a **Provider** and a **Consumer**.
 The provider is where the **values** are defined that the consumer can access.
 Following the good practice of _encapsulation_ we won't expose the actual React provider but a wrapping component which will define the values.
 This simplifies the usage of `ToDosContext` and exposes essential parts of the API to be used.
-Below is a code example exhibits this:
+Below is a code example which exhibits this:

 ```jsx
 // todo-context.js